PanelAlpha Documentation

 Solution:

-1. Check environment variables in cron context:
+1. Check environment variables in the cron context:

 sudo crontab -l